Skip to content

 rules:changes

-Use rules:changes to determine when to add a job to the pipeline, depending on changes in specific files or directories.
+Use rules:changes to determine when to add a job to a pipeline, based on whether there are changes in certain files or directories.

-If compare_to is not used, the check for changes will be performed between different git objects depending on the pipeline type:
+If compare_to is not used, the check for changes will occur between different git objects depending on the pipeline type:

-• Branch pipelines and Tag pipelines - rules:changes compares changes between the commit on which the pipeline is run and the parent commit.
+• Branch pipelines and Tag pipelines - rules:changes compares changes between the commit on which the pipeline was triggered and its parent commit.

 rules:changes:paths

-Use rules:changes:paths to specify file paths whose changes are required for the rule to be true.
+Use rules:changes:paths to specify the paths to files for which the presence of changes is required for the rule to be true.

 Keyword type: Job keyword.

-The array containing file paths supports the following options:
+An array containing file paths, supporting the following options:

-• Directory and all its subdirectories, e.g. path/to/directory/**/*
+• A directory and all its subdirectories, e.g., path/to/directory/**/*

 Example: